 Hummus Pasta with Lemon and Arugula

-- 2 cups fresh arugula long stems removed
+- 4 cups fresh spinach or arugula

-- 16 ounces cherry tomatoes sliced lengthwise
+- 1 pint (8-10 ounces) cherry or grape tomatoes sliced in half lengthwise

-- fresh cracked black pepper to taste
+- freshly ground black pepper to taste